apache/paimon/docs/content/docs/development/write-table.md

 There are three main places in the Table Store's sink writer that take up memory:
 - MemTable's write buffer, shared and preempted by all writers of a single task.
   This memory value can be adjusted by the `write-buffer-size` option.
+You need to ensure that the number of pages is at least greater than the number of writers.
 - The memory consumed by compaction for reading files, can be adjusted by the `num-sorted-run.compaction-trigger` option to change the maximum number of files to be merged.
 - The memory consumed by writing columnar (ORC) file, which is not adjustable.